sasilver75/obsidian/Articles/Understanding Large Language Models (April 2023) - {Sebastian Raschka}.md

 4. Collect, prune, and filter the responses before adding them to the task pool.

 ![[Pasted image 20240415233046.png]]
-In practice, this seems to work well, based on ROGUE scores.
+In practice, this seems to work well, based on ROUGE scores.